openpracticelibrary/openpracticelibrary/content/practice/business-priorities-exercise.md

 ---
 ## What is it?

-Business Priorities is a collaborative approach to getting stakeholders to agree on what the top priorities are for whatever they are trying to achieve.
+The Business Priorities Exercise is a collaborative approach to getting stakeholders to agree on what the top priorities are for whatever they are trying to achieve.

 Start by asking the group to pick 3-4 top business priorities that they want to achieve from the project in question